gblbjj/pi-top-install/README.md

 **2 - program to set the screen brightness (version 1.0, released)**

-For installation instructions, see below under INSTALLATION INSTRUCIONS FOR 2 AND/OR 3.
+For installation instructions, see below under INSTALLATION INSTRUCTIONS FOR 2 AND/OR 3.

 Usage (new_value is a screen brightness value between 3 and 10):
 ```